Fundamental limits to contrast reversal of survival probability correlations: Survival Probability in Practice: Bloch-sphere Ramsey Interferometry and Loschmidt Echo

 The physical interpretation then follows immediately from Eq.~(\ref{eq:qubit-P-closed}).
 Averaging over all input states, $P$ between two Bloch-sphere Ramsey survival maps quantifies how similarly the two patterns brighten and dim the same states.
-Note that $P$ in Eq.~\eqref{eq:qubit-P-closed} depends only on the axis angle $\delta$, \emph{not} on the pulses $\theta_1, \theta_2$.
+Note that $P$ in Eq.~(\ref{eq:qubit-P-closed}) depends only on the axis angle $\delta$, \emph{not} on the pulses $\theta_1, \theta_2$.
 Changing $\theta_j$ merely rescales each map’s contrast; Pearson centering and normalization remove that scale, leaving a geometric dependence on $\delta$.
-The key point is that the best anti‑correlation occurs at $\delta=\pi/2$ with $P_{\min}=-\tfrac{1}{2}$ (not $-1$) [see Fig.~\ref{fig:P_delta}]: orthogonal axes maximize the chance that a state bright for one map sits near the other’s dark belt, however the qubit geometry forbids perfect interlocking.
-A large ``middle'' set of states---those roughly halfway between $\mathbf{n_1}$ and $\mathbf{n_2}$---excites both sequences moderately, enforcing an irreducible common‑mode component.
+The key point is that the best anti‑correlation occurs at $\delta=\pi/2$ with $P_{\min}=-\frac{1}{2}$ (not $-1$) [see Fig.~\ref{fig:P_delta}]: orthogonal axes maximize the chance that a state bright for one map sits near the other’s dark belt, however the qubit geometry forbids perfect interlocking.
+A large ``middle'' set of states---those roughly halfway between $\mathbf{n_1}$ and $\mathbf{n_2}$---excites both sequences moderately, enforcing an irreducible shared (channel-symmetric) component.
 Operationally, the message is simple and robust: ``perfect anti-contrast'' in the point-wise sense does not exist for nontrivial Ramsey sequences.
-Even with orthogonal axes and carefully chosen phases, some common-mode sensitivity is unavoidable.
-The right design goal, therefore, is not to eliminate the common mode but to \emph{minimize} it (e.g., by choosing axes as close to orthogonal as constraints allow), fully aware of the geometric floor certified by Eq.~(\ref{eq:qubit-P-closed}).
+Even with orthogonal axes and carefully chosen phases, some residual shared sensitivity is unavoidable.
+The right design goal, therefore, is not to eliminate this shared component but to \emph{minimize} it (e.g., by choosing axes as close to orthogonal as constraints allow), fully aware of the geometric floor certified by Eq.~(\ref{eq:qubit-P-closed}).

 In a statistical readout design, one can form the linear contrast $C_\kappa = X_1 - \kappa X_2$ from two Ramsey readouts~\cite{Len2022,Hainzer2024}.
 The optimal weight $\kappa^\star = \Cov(X_1,X_2)/\Delta_2^2$ minimizes the contrast variance to